maartenba/maartenba.github.io/_posts/2022-11-05-mastodon-own-donain-without-hosting-server.markdown

 **Edit:** Seems [there is a GitHub issue which requests custom domains](https://github.com/mastodon/mastodon/issues/2668) as well.
 **Edit (15 Nov 2022):** Folks have been using the approach of serving up webfinger on a different domain through proxy setups, e.g. using CloudFlare.
 **Edit (16 Nov 2022):** Jeff Handley [shared a PR demonstrating how to apply this to a Jekyll website](https://github.com/jeffhandley/jeffhandley.github.io/commit/cc1a82d384e1791e3b55b5e0a1fa16058d98ba99).
+**Edit (8 Dec 2022):** In search, it looks like the custom alias is only found **when logged in to the server**.
+Searching for the alias while not logged in may not return a result.